 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
 The Board of Trustees and Resources Committee both meet 4 times during the year and the Academy Effectiveness Committee meets 3 times a year.
+However, due to COVID-19, there was the need to hold extra Board and Resources Committee meetings so that the Trustees could support the school during lockdown and the reopening of the School in September.
+Trustees were requested to attend appropriate sub-committee meetings which they were not formal members of so that appropriate decisions could be made quickly.
+These attendances have been incorporated into the report for the respective meetings.

 Attendance during the year at meetings of the Board of Trustees was as follows: